ubports/docs.ubports.com/userguide/dailyuse/location.rst

 To access these settings, press on the Location Indicator and pull down toward the bottom of the screen.

 If location services are disabled, you can access the location quick settings by pressing on any other indicator and pulling down.
 Then, scroll through the icons at the top of the screen to find Location.
-Tap on Location to open the quick settings.
+Select Location to open the quick settings.

 Open location settings in the settings app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^